-In Laois County Council, the target for frequency of inspection is based on the results of the risk assessment for official controls.
-The audit team were advised that, typically, high risk establishments were inspected more than once a month (approximately 1.5 times a month) and medium risk establishments were inspected monthly.
+In Roscommon County Council, the target for frequency of inspection is based on the results of the risk assessment for official controls.
+The audit team were advised that inspections were, on average, undertaken on a monthly basis in most establishments, with low risk establishments being inspected once every two to three months.
+Establishment files examined verified that the frequency, as detailed in SOP D25 (Risk Assessment) is generally being complied with.

-As part of the audit, information was examined relating to the numbers and outcome of inspections which had taken place in the 11 approved establishments assessed as part of this audit.
-A total of 266 official control inspections were carried out between January 2010 and June 2011, in these establishments.
+As part of the audit, information was examined, relating to the numbers and outcome of inspections which had taken place, in the 12 approved establishments assessed as part of this audit.
+A total of 161 official control inspections were carried out between January 2010 and June 2011, in the 12 establishments.